-As Interim Head of Academic Development within the Centre for Academic Development and Quality (CADQ), Kerry is responsible for leading ongoing learning and teaching professional development and pedagogic innovation at NTU.
+As Head of Academic Development and Research within the Centre for Academic Development and Quality (CADQ), Kerry is responsible for leading ongoing learning and teaching professional development and pedagogic innovation at NTU.
 This is motivated through the findings of research conducted by our Educational Research and Evaluation Team into the student experience and pedagogic best practice across NTU, and is delivered by our Educational Development team who work to support our Schools in the delivery of ambitious curricula in response to Success for All at NTU.
 In support of this, Kerry acts as Chair for the Learning and Teaching Managers’ Forum and, within CADQ, she also manages the Planning, Operations and Projects Team who support CADQ in the realisation of these aspirations.

 Kerry has a proven track record of effective educational leadership for innovation and change, as evidenced across a Higher Education career that spans two decades.
 Working in a variety of academic, professional services and management roles across a range of Midlands institutions (including University of Nottingham, University of Derby and Birmingham City University), her commitment to ensuring quality support for students is evident.
 Acting as subject-discipline lead for Birmingham City University as a part of the Advance HE What Works?
 Student retention and success change programme, working in partnership with her student and staff team, Kerry developed the Times Higher Education Award nominated student transition programme, Level Up.